dnsimple/dnsimple-support/content/articles/pointing-domain-to-dnsimple.markdown

 ---
 title: Pointing a Domain to DNSimple
-excerpt: How to point a domain to DNSimple name servers.
+excerpt: How to point a domain to DNSimple's name servers.
 categories:
 - Name Servers
 ---